Family and friends mourn the death of Benton grandfather killed in Little Rock shooting - NewsBreak

 “There are lots of Larry Foster stories,” lamented Guess.

-Family members were not ready for an on-camera interview but told KARK 4 News that, “John’s words can speak for us.
+Family members were not ready for an on-camera interview but told FOX 16 News that, “John’s words can speak for us.
 He knows us all about as good as we know ourselves.”

 At first, Guess thought it could have been another person with the same name until Foster’s son called personally.